vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 Furthermore, the validators watch the smart contract, and observe the following actions:

-- A token gets locked: This token is now available doe delegation
+- A token gets locked: This token is now available for delegation
 - A token gets unlocked: If the token holder has sufficient undelegated tokens, this stake is used to cover the now unlocked tokens (i.e., the available amount of delegatable tokens is reduced to match the locking status.
 This could mean that the token-